Why Do We Do What We Do in Our Faith Practices?

 I have a compulsion that irritates people, especially in religious circles.
 I ask, “Why?”
 I need to know why we do the things we do.
 What reason is behind them?
 Is there a biblical justification?
 Or is it a manmade tradition that has become meaningless ritual?

 Consider the process of becoming a Christian.
 This is rife with manmade ideas that aren’t in the Bible.
 Yet many have elevated these processes as nonnegotiable faith requirements, superseding what Jesus taught.
 I think that makes them heresy.
 Yes, I said many churches practice heresy.
-I talk about this in A Faith Manifesto.
+I talk about this in How Big Is Your Tent?